 In addition, John du Plooy offers quality fishing packages throughout Zambia.
 Please click on the following link to view them: Fishing Package.

-Traditionally renowned for it's consistently large full maned lion, Chanjuzi and Nyaminga GMAs also boasts huge leopard and big full-bossed
+Traditionally renowned for it's consistently large full maned lion, GMAs in the Luangwa River Valley also boasts huge leopard and big full-bossed

 buffalo.
-Located in the Luangwa Valley and bordering three national parks - North Luangwa National Park, Lukusuzi National Park and Luambe National Park - they are 2555 square kilometers of prime hunting grounds encompassing mopane woodlands, sweeping hills and superb Luangwa River frontage.
+The Luangwa Valley borders three national parks - North Luangwa National Park, Lukusuzi National Park and Luambe National Park - they are 2555 square kilometers of prime hunting grounds encompassing mopane woodlands, sweeping hills and superb Luangwa River frontage.
 Hunters fly from Lusaka to Mfuwe on a commercial flight with a five-hour drive to camp or may charter into the hunting concession with a 10-30 minute drive to camp depending on which GMA.

 The classical safari has a minimum booking of 14 days for leopard and 16 days for lion, where the client predominately hunts lion, leopard, buffalo and a variety of other species from antelope to hippo and zebra.
 Both cats may be taken on 21-day hunts.
 Buffalo hunts have a minimum booking of 7 days, and up to six other species may be hunted (except Roan and Sable which are restricted to classical safaris).